 Consulting with a professional will give you a wider view of the topic.
 Also, if the change was due to nutritional deficiency, you will be able to work on it sooner.

 3. Use color-correcting Purple Shampoo

 Purple shampoo eliminates the extra tone from your hair.
 It won’t remove the gold color but will slightly even out your hair color.

 Listed below are some of the best purple shampoos:

-You can always dye your hair if you do not want them uneven gold strands.
+You can always dye your hair if you do not want uneven gold strands.

 The natural transformation of black hair to gold mostly occurs due to genetic causes.
 However, consulting with a professional is always a good idea.

-Also, the change of black hair to gold only involves a few hair strands, which do not interfere with the entire look.
+Also, the change from black hair to gold only involves a few hair strands, which do not interfere with the entire look.
 So, embrace your naturally gifted transformation as much as possible.